mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: Introduction

-An alternative block-based chemistry approach for small molecule synthesis has recently emerged~\cite{IterCrossCouple_2007, Woerly2014, IterCrossCouple_2015, Lehmann_Blair_Burke_2018, Trobe_Burke_2018, Blair__2022, Angello_2022, Wang2024-qr, Strieth-Kalthoff2024-ve}, and we recognized that this approach provides an opportunity to reimagine the intersection of AI and small molecule science.
-Block-based chemistry is chemistry that machines can do.
+An alternative block chemistry approach for small molecule synthesis has recently emerged~\citep{IterCrossCouple_2007, Woerly2014, IterCrossCouple_2015, Lehmann_Blair_Burke_2018, Trobe_Burke_2018, Blair__2022, Angello_2022, Wang2024-qr, Strieth-Kalthoff2024-ve}.
+Block chemistry is iterative carbon-carbon bond-forming chemistry that machines can do.
 It iteratively assembles small molecules from prefabricated building blocks using chemistry that is simple and general and thus readily automated.
 Akin to automated DNA, RNA, and peptide synthesis platforms, a major strength of this block-based approach is that it can access billions of novel small molecules with high degrees of functional potential using only a few automation-friendly reactions and a bounded set of pre-fabricated function-infused building blocks.
 We specifically recognized that this block-based approach provided an opportunity to create a new modular language for chemistry.
-The idea that molecules and their synthesis may be best understood from the perspective of a “chemical language” dates back to 2014~\cite{ANGEW_CHEMICAL_LINGUISTICS}, where structural fragments and functional groups play the roles of “chemical words”.
+The idea that molecules and their synthesis may be best understood from the perspective of a “chemical language” dates back to 2014~\citep{ANGEW_CHEMICAL_LINGUISTICS}, where structural fragments and functional groups play the roles of “chemical words”.
 This view is supported by multiple observations aligned with natural language: (1) they can be decomposed and reassembled, (2) they exhibit ambiguity—the same building block can perform vastly different functions depending on the chemical context, and (3) they possess significant diversity, as many different structures can lead to the same function.
 This linguistic parallel suggests the potential to train a large language model specifically for molecules by linearizing their structures into modular sequences.